-Back to my earlier point, and about provenance: Engelmann comes from British Columbia and it comes from New Mexico.
+Back to my earlier point, and about provenance: Engelmann comes from British Columbia and it also comes from New Mexico.
 That's as big a geographic spread as Sweden and Italy.
 Sitka comes from Alaska and from northern California—same thing.
 Adirondack comes from Georgia and from Québec—same thing.
 Is there any reliable coherence within species?
-Heavens no. We know them all, we see many examples of their applications, and that experience, we fervently hope, informs us.
+Don't bet on it.
+We know them all, we see many examples of their applications, and that experience, we fervently hope, informs us.
 But not based on a handful of anecdotes.

-And that's following the chimera that location means anything.
-I'm really not sure it does, except in a general sense.
+And that's following the notion that location means anything definitive I'm really not sure it does, except in a general sense.
 There's good and bad spruce from any location, any species.
 We all know this.
 Species and/or location is interesting chatter, but can be a waste of time too.

-Being able to hear a promising piece of wood and knowing how to bring
+promising piece of wood, and knowing how to bring

-out its potential is what it is really all about.
+out its potential, is what it is really all